• HOME

 • Airport shuttle, luggage storage, bar

-Charming, clean, and comfortable all describe Ojala perfectly.
+Charming, clean, and comfortable are all words that perfectly describe Ojala.
 Maybe you’ll be skeptical when I tell you, but Ojala is actually a hostel instead of a hotel!
-Whatever its title, it is one of the top places to stay in Antigua with one of the best location ratings.
+Whatever its title, it’s one of the top places to stay in Antigua with one of the best location ratings.

-In addition to a lush garden and boho decor, it features deluxe king/queen rooms and comfy beds in mixed 4-bed and 8-bed dormitories.
+In addition to a lush garden and boho decor, it features deluxe king and queen rooms with comfy beds in mixed 4-bed and 8-bed dormitories.

 5. Maya Papaya